Quantum theory of molecular orientations: Outlook

 \prg{Future directions}

-We restrict to molecules whose orbital, electronic spin, and vibrational degrees of freedom transform trivially under symmetry rotations.
+\nw{ We restrict to molecules whose orbital, electronic spin, and vibrational degrees of freedom transform trivially under symmetry rotations.
 Removing this restriction should yield an expanded classification based on multi-factor generalizations of Eq.~\eqref{eq:branching}.
+This may yield other induced representations not possible in the current framework and generalize interesting ro-vibrational effects \cite{guichardet1984rotation,tachibana1986complete}.